-Nature never shows a person everything and at once it reveals its secrets gradually, so it is impossible to calculate in advance exactly how long it will take to shoot and when it is worth ending your journey.
+Nature never shows a person everything, and at once, it reveals its secrets gradually.
+Hence, it is impossible to calculate in advance exactly how long it will take to shoot and when it is worth ending your journey.
 You need to spend a lot of time with wild animals.
-Only by watching them, you can catch interesting moments of their life: hunting, playing young animals or going to a watering area.
+Only by watching them can you catch exciting moments of their life: hunting, playing with young animals, or going to a watering area.

 Very rarely, good shots are taken by accident.
-Basically, the best shots are the result of painstaking work, waiting a long time for the right light and moment.
+The best images result from painstaking work, waiting a long time for the right light and moment.
 On top of that, you need to have time to frame the shot correctly and press the shutter button.

 5. Do Not Be Afraid of Difficulties

-Remember, the most popular photography is the one that is new.
-Do not be afraid of difficulties - always take on the most difficult tasks and come back to them at different times.
-Try to shoot in locations untouched by tourists - this can be a great advantage for you.
+Remember, the most popular photography is the new one.
+Do not be afraid of difficulties – always take on the most difficult tasks and come back to them at different times.
+Try to shoot in locations untouched by tourists – this can be a great advantage for you.

 Try new angles to make your photo stories dazzle.
 For example, an animal can be shot from the bottom with a wide-angle lens.
 Thus, you can show all the power and grace of the beast from a completely different angle.
 Shooting from a low point and using a wide-angle lens can produce unexpected close-ups.

 I rarely shoot in popular tourist spots.
 For me, the beauty of wildlife photography is freedom.
-This is why I try to work alone.
+It is why I try to work alone.

 6. Get Inspired by The Work of Others